chrisjurich/MVAPACK-simulated-data/README.md

 Contains convenience functions and `namedtuple()` data holders that ease the creation of the synthetic dataset.
 There is a lot of talk about "significant" vs "non-significant" chemicals.
-This refers to
+This refers to chemicals that have variantion across replicates that is statistically significant versus ones that do not.

+## `mults.py`

+Auxiliary script that creates the multipliers that will be combined with the eics to create the master replicate.
+By default makes 3000 non-significant multiplier sets and 1000 significant multiplier sets.
+Saves the results to `multipliers.csv`

+## `peak_graphs`

+Contains the individual peak waveforms that were analyzed during the course of creating the initial compound list for the simulated dataset.